-117 Basic Air Conditioning and 3 Credit Hours Refrigeration 4 Billable Contact Hours Prerequisite: RDG 090 or qualifying scores on ACT or COMPASS tests
+117 Basic Air Conditioning and Refrigeration 3 Credit Hours Prerequisite: RDG 090 or qualifying scores on ACT or COMPASS tests OPD or COMPASS tests

 This technician-level course covers the basic compression refrigeration cycle, refrigerants available for use, major refrigeration system components and fundamentals of system operations.
 Using small-scale, basic refrigeration systems, participants will apply theory to hands-on knowledge as they become familiar with evacuation and charging procedures and basic troubleshooting techniques.